hebs87/cookbook-milestone-project-three/README.md

 - I read this [Error Handlers Article](https://flask.palletsprojects.com/en/1.0.x/errorhandling/) to learn how to implement error handlers in my Python code.
 - I read this [Jinja Template Inheritance Article](https://jinja.palletsprojects.com/en/2.10.x/templates/) to learn more about Jinja templating.
 - I read this [SASS Output Styles Article](https://web-design-weekly.com/2014/06/15/different-sass-output-styles/) to learn how to create different styles of CSS files using SCSS.
-- I watched this [Flask Blueprint Video](https://www.youtube.com/watch?v=Wfx4YBzg16s&feature=youtu.be) to learn how to implement Flask Blueprint in my project to split my code into separate files.
+- I watched this [Flask Blueprint Video](https://www.youtube.com/watch?v=Wfx4YBzg16s&feature=youtu.be) to learn how to implement Flask Blueprint in my project to compartmentalise my code and make it more modular.
 - I read this [Blueprint Error Handlers Article](https://stackoverflow.com/questions/12768825/flask-error-handler-for-blueprints) to learn how to resolve a bug with my error handlers once I implemented Flask Blueprint in my project.

-### Media

 - I found the details for all recipe on my site on the [BBC Food Website](https://www.bbc.co.uk/food).
 This gave me inspiration for my Database Schema too.

 ### Acknowledgements